-Sometimes, marriages do not succeed.
-The end of a marriage can be a relief to some people, but it can also be an extremely stressful event.
-Even the partner who chooses to leave may experience a wide range of emotions and intense feelings that may be painful or difficult, such as grief, guilt, anger, confusion, fear, shame, and anxiety.
-If children are involved, the stress level within a divorcing family is likely to be even higher.
+Divorce occurs when a marriage does not succeed.
+The end of a marriage can feel like a relief.
+It can also be extremely stressful.
+Even the partner who chooses to leave may feel a range of emotions.
+They may experience grief, guilt, anger, confusion, fear, shame, and anxiety.
+If children are involved, the stress of divorce may be more intense.

-Between 40 and 50% of married couples in the United States end up divorcing.
-There are numerous reasons for why partners get divorced, and many couples cite a combination of reasons rather than just one single problem.
-The following reasons have been identified as some of the most common factors leading to divorce:
+Between 40 and 50% of married couples in the United States get a divorce.
+Partners may choose divorce for many reasons.
+Couples often cite multiple reasons rather than one single problem.
+The following reasons are some of the most common for divorce:

 Find a Therapist